 For example, say I resell Fresh Step Cat Litter on Amazon.
 I’m not the manufacturer or brand owner.

 If that’s the case, and the product you plan to sell isn’t already listed on Amazon, use the long string of numbers on its barcode (its GTIN) to set up your listing.
+In this case, the GTIN (also referred to as a UPC) is 044600316925.

 If you’re a private labeler selling your own branded products through either Amazon FBA (Fulfilled By Amazon) or FBM (Fulfilled By Merchant) you’ll want an Amazon barcode for your product.
+However, to get an Amazon barcode, you're still going to need a GTIN/UPC for your product.
+Without that GTIN/UPC you won't be able to find your product in Amazon's catalog or add it to Amazon's catalog (if it doesn't exist).

 FNSKU is the way that Amazon identifies a product as unique to the seller that has sent it to the Amazon fulfillment center.
+Having this Amazon specific barcode on your item basically will help cut down on counterfeiters (which is a serious problem on Amazon).
+It's not required to have this Amazon specific barcode on your items, but highly recommended.

-Co-mingled Inventory- Manufacturer Barcodes (GS1) vs Amazon Bar Codes (FNSKUs)
+Manufacturer Barcodes (GS1) vs. Amazon Barcodes (FNSKUs)

-Once your listing’s created Amazon will give you the option to choose between using the manufacturer barcode or an Amazon barcode.
+Once your listing’s created, Amazon will give you the option to choose between using the manufacturer barcode or an Amazon barcode.
 (I walk through this in, “It’s time to create your FNSKU label.”)

 So should some nefarious individual decide to sell knock-offs of your product there will be no way to instantly know which products are real and which are fakes.